India may squeeze state firms for cash as asset sales falter

 But the mining ministry wants parliamentary approval before the Hindustan Zinc sale goes ahead, and the Balco sale may need special approval from the markets regulator.

-India's disinvestment department, which oversees the asset sales, also hoped to raise 16 billion rupees via a buy-back of government-held shares by hydro power producer NHPC (NHPC.NS).
-Another 35-40 billion rupees are expected to come from share sales in Power Grid (PGRD.NS) and Engineers India (ENGI.NS).
+India's disinvestment department, which oversees the asset sales, also hoped to raise 16 billion rupees via a buy-back of government-held shares by hydro power producer NHPC.
+Another 35-40 billion rupees are expected to come from share sales in Power Grid and Engineers India.

 Separately, the government is looking to sell its shares through an exchange traded fund in profitable state-run firms where its stake is above 51 percent.
 Officials say the fund is likely to be in place as early as end-November and should help raise 30-50 billion rupees.